The health and safety of our athletes, volunteers and staff will be of the highest priority at New England Endurance’s events in 2021.

 We have enhanced plans in place for preventing, mitigating and responding to disease transmission.
 While measures may be reduced somewhat as the season continues through the summer, please familiarize yourself with these guidelines:

-- Masks/Face Coverings: Athletes are required to wear masks at all times except when they are actively racing.
-In your race packet you will receive a disposable mask and a gaiter.
-The disposable mask should be worn before while you approach the swim start and disposed of in the marked containers right before you enter the water.
-The gaiter should be placed around your neck during the first transition, immediately pulled up over your face and nose until moments before you mount the bike, pulled up once again after the bike but before the run, and immediately after crossing the finish line.
+- Masks/Face Coverings: Athletes that are not vaccinated should wear masks at all times except when they are actively racing.
+In your race packet you will receive a gaiter and disposable masks are available at packet pickup.
+If needed, disposable mask can be worn before you approach the swim start and disposed of in the marked containers right before you enter the water.
+The gaiter may be placed around your neck during the first transition, and worn at any time when social distancing is not possible.

 - Pre-Race Meetings: For races which traditionally have held pre-race athlete briefings, they will be held this year by Zoom Conference (available using any computer device, cell phone or telephone).
 Athletes will be notified in advance of these briefings — which generally will be held one week before the race date.
 Recordings will be available on social media during race week.

 - Registration and Packet Pick-Up: There will be NO race day registration.
 You must pre-register by the Wednesday before the race and complete your USAT membership or One-Day Waiver before race day.
-We will NOT be selling one-day memberships on race morning.
+We will NOT be selling one-day memberships on race morning but you can register at packet pickup the night before if the race is not sold out.
 We will be providing a drive-through packet pick-up the day before the event and encourage you to pick up at this time.
 If race morning pick-up is the only option, there will be signs indicating where to go:

 - Wellfleet Triathlon: in gravel parking lot across from pond